 For more information, see Specifying a Disruption Budget for your Application in the Kubernetes documentation.

-This is important because cluster upgrades will result in Pod shutdowns, which follow the standard Kubernetes termination lifecycle:
+This is important because cluster upgrades results in Pod shutdowns, which follow the standard Kubernetes termination lifecycle:

 For more information, see Configure Liveness, Readiness and Startup Probes in the Kubernetes Documentation.